edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 make the module names we use in our code a bit neater.

 The ``APIRouter`` instance does the actual work of exposing the API.
-We also create an async EdgeDB client instance to communicate with the database.
+We also create an async Gel client instance to communicate with the database.

 By default, this API will return a list of all users, but you can also filter the user objects by name.
 We have the ``RequestData`` class to handle the data